 Are you still writing your to-do list down on a legal pad?
 Even worse, does your office look like a tie-dyed mess of brightly colored Post-it notes reminding you of upcoming appointments and to-dos?
 It’s time to step into the era of digitization, starting with your task list!
 That is a bold statement but you must go digital with your task list to be the most efficient and effective.
 It’s essential!
 Unless you’re obsessed with the old school method and could care less about improving your productivity, take advantage of current technology and reap the many benefits of going digital!

-Here are nine great reasons you need to ditch paper and go digital with your task list:
+Here are nine great reasons you need to ditch paper and go digital with your task list today:

 Ready to take the leap?

-Your next sensible question might be, “What program would give me all of these great features?”
-I use and love Microsoft Outlook® 2013 for my task manager.
-The software gives me all of the features presented in this article and more but it is by no means the only program or app that offers task list management.
+Your next sensible question might be, “What program will give me all of these great features?”
+I use and love Microsoft Outlook® for my task manager.
+The software gives me all the features I mentioned and more but it is by no means the only program or app that offers task list management.
 To optimally benefit from digitizing your task list though, I highly suggest you not settle for any program that lacks one of the aforementioned features.